 Building on the energy derived from the music itself, NewMusicBox invigorates and gives voice to a global online community dedicated to this ever-evolving music while bringing it to the attention of the world at large.

-Frank’s own musical compositions, which reconcile structural concepts from minimalism and serialism and frequently explore microtonality, span operas and chamber music, solo keyboard works and original bluegrass/old-timey songs for his band The String Messengers.
+Frank’s own musical compositions, which reconcile structural concepts from minimalism and serialism and frequently explore microtonality, span operas and chamber music, solo keyboard works and even original bluegrass/old-timey songs.
 His music has been programmed in venues ranging from Carnegie’s Weill Recital Hall, the Los Angeles Contemporary Museum of Art and the Theatre Royal in Bath, England to Galapagos, the Knitting Factory, the Sidewalk Café and the Bethlehem Musikfest (PA) to PONCHO Concert Hall in Seattle where John Cage first prepared a piano.
-Interpreters of his music include sopranos Gilda Lyons and Cybele Paschke, male soprano/baritone Phillip Cheah, tenors Rob Frankenberry and Harlan DeBell, keyboardists Sarah Cahill, Trudy Chan, Elaine Funaro, Robert Heath, Jenny Lin, Rebecca Pechefsky, and Marvin Rosen, guitarists Dominic Frasca and David Starobin, saxophonist Brian Sacawa, the Magellan String Quartet, Sylvan Winds, Pentasonic Winds, the rock band Capital M, and the Locrian Chamber Players, among others.
-Oteri’s Last Minute Tango appears on Guy Livingston’s DVD, One Minute More, his 1/4-tone saxophone quartet Fair and Balanced? has been released on the PRISM Quartet’s latest CD, Dedication, and his 36-tone rock suite is the title track for the Los Angeles Electric 8′s most recent disc Imagined Overtures.
+Interpreters of his music include sopranos Gilda Lyons and Cybele Paschke, male soprano/baritone Phillip Cheah, tenors Rob Frankenberry and Harlan DeBell, keyboardists Sarah Cahill, Trudy Chan, Elaine Funaro, Robert Heath, Aron Kallay, Jenny Lin, Rebecca Pechefsky, and Marvin Rosen, Vicki Ray, guitarists Dominic Frasca and David Starobin, clarinettist Michiyo Suzuki, the Magellan String Quartet, Sylvan Winds, Pentasonic Winds, the rock band Capital M, the Locrian Chamber Players, Central City Chorus, and the Young People’s Chorus of New York City conducted by Francisco J. Núñez.
+Oteri’s Last Minute Tango appears on Guy Livingston’s DVD, One Minute More, his 1/4-tone saxophone quartet Fair and Balanced? has been released on the PRISM Quartet’s CD, Dedication, and his 1/6-tone rock suite is the title track for the Los Angeles Electric 8’s disc Imagined Overtures.
 Additionally, his Just Salsa, performed by a Latin band in 11-limit just intonation, has been recorded on the American Festival of Microtonal Music’s PITCH series.
 MACHUNAS, Oteri’s “performance oratorio in four colors” based on the life of Fluxus-founder George Maciunas created in collaboration with painter/performance artist Lucio Pozzi, was staged at the Contemporary Arts Centre in Vilnius, Lithuania as part of the International Christopher Summer Festival in a production conducted by Donatas Katkus (August 20-21, 2005).
 In 2007, Oteri was the recipient of ASCAP’s Victor Herbert Award for his “distinguished service to American music as composer, journalist, editor, broadcaster, impresario, and advocate.”
-For more information, visit fjoteri.com.

-She hosted Carnegie Hall’s Sound Insights podcast series and her writing has appeared in publications such as TimeOut, The Washington Post, and on her ArtsJournal blog, Mind the Gap.
+She hosted Carnegie Hall’s Sound Insights podcast series and her writing has appeared in publications such as TimeOut, The Washington Post, Serious Eats, and on her ArtsJournal blog, Mind the Gap.
 Prior to joining the media staff, Sheridan worked for the American Symphony Orchestra League, where she was associate editor of Symphony magazine and the League’s webmaster.
-She attended the Honors Tutorial College at Ohio University, earning a bachelor’s in journalism with a specialization in violin performance and French in 1999.
+She attended the Honors Tutorial College at Ohio University, earning a bachelor’s in journalism with a specialization in violin performance and French.

 About New Music USA